 The first statement is the Statement of Net Position that presents information about all of the Library's assets and liabilities, with the differences reported as net position.
 Over a multi-year period, an increase or decrease in net position can detect an improvement or deterioration in the financial position of the Library.
 Additionally, one would need to evaluate non-financial factors, such as the condition of Library infrastructure, the satisfaction of constituents, and other information beyond the scope of this report to make a more complete assessment of whether the Library as a whole has improved.
+Management's Discussion and Analysis - Fiscal Year Ending April 30, 2022

 The second statement is the Statement of Activities, which reports how the Library's net position changed during the current fiscal year.
 All current year revenues and expenses are included regardless of when the cash is received or paid.
 An important purpose of the design of the Statement of Activities is to show the financial reliance of the Library's distinct activities or functions on revenues provided by the Library's taxpayers.